EDGAR Next Frequently Asked Questions

 Form ID

 Note that if you are submitting Form ID on behalf of the filer, you will need individual account credentials from Login.gov to reach the dashboard of the EDGAR Filer Management website where you complete and submit Form ID.
-See How Do I Obtain Login.gov Individual Account Credentials.
+See How Do I Obtain Login.gov Individual Account Credentials, and view the Obtaining individual account credentials instructional video on the SEC’s YouTube channel.

 Application Programming Interfaces (APIs)

-Answer 27: Application programming interfaces (“APIs”) are machine-to-machine communications with EDGAR.
-A number of APIs are being added to EDGAR as part of the EDGAR Next changes.
+Answer 20: Application programming interfaces (“APIs”) are machine-to-machine communications with EDGAR.
+A number of APIs have been added to EDGAR as part of the EDGAR Next changes.
 All APIs are optional and not required to file on the EDGAR filing websites.

 The use of APIs is optional.